scribeocr/scribeocr-docs/faq.md

 ### How can I save my progress and continue editing later?
 Download your current document as HOCR.
 This can be imported later (alongside your images/pdfs) to continue editing.

+### Why can't I precisely adjust the position of words?

 ## Exporting Data